South Korean fighter jets fly patrol over islands disputed by Japan

-SEOUL (Reuters) - South Korean fighter jets flew a patrol on Tuesday over islands at the center of a bitter dispute with Japan, South Korean President Moon Jae-in said at an event marking the founding of his nation’s military, prompting a protest from Tokyo.
+SEOUL (Reuters) - South Korean fighter jets flew a patrol on Tuesday over islands at the center of a dispute with Japan, South Korean President Moon Jae-in said at an event marking the founding of his country’s military, drawing an angry Japanese protest.

-South Korea showcased newly acquired F-35 stealth fighter jets to mark Armed Forces Day as Moon tried to allay concerns that his policy of engagement with neighboring North Korea would weaken the South’s commitment to defense.
+South Korea showcased newly acquired F-35 stealth fighter jets to mark its Armed Forces Day as Moon tried to allay concerns that his policy of engagement with neighboring North Korea would weaken the South’s commitment to defense.

-He said the F-15K jets patrolled the disputed islets called Dokdo in Korea and Takeshima in Japan, which are controlled by Seoul and claimed by both countries, a move that could inflame already strained ties between the two.
+He said the F-15K jets patrolled over the disputed islets called Dokdo in Korea and Takeshima in Japan, which are controlled by Seoul but claimed by both, risking inflaming strained ties between the neighbors.

-“Just a moment ago, the F-15K, the most powerful fighter-bomber in Northeast Asia, has returned from completing a patrol mission over our land Dokdo... without any problems,” Moon told the military in a speech.
+“Just a moment ago, the F-15K, the most powerful fighter-bomber in Northeast Asia, has returned from completing a patrol mission over our land Dokdo ... without any problems,” Moon told the military in a speech.

 South Korea’s defense ministry clarified that two of the four jets participating in the patrol flew over the islands.

-Japan strongly protested the flight, one of its foreign ministry officials told Reuters on condition of anonymity.
+Japan strongly protested against the flight, one of its foreign ministry officials told Reuters on condition of anonymity.

-The islands belong to Japan historically and under international law and the patrol was unacceptable and deplorable, the official added, saying Japan had previously asked Seoul not to conduct the flights.
+The Japanese official said the islands belonged to Japan historically and under international law and the patrol was unacceptable and deplorable, adding that Japan had asked South Korea not to conduct the flights.

+South Korea’s defense ministry said in a statement Japan had summoned a South Korean military officer to make its “unfair claims” over the islets.

-On Friday, South Korean officials had protested over Tokyo’s annual defense review that referred to Japan owning the islands.
+On Friday, South Korean officials had protested over Japan’s annual defense review that referred to Japan owning the islands.
 The foreign ministry summoned a military official at the Japanese embassy in Seoul to demand an immediate retraction.

 The neighbors have been locked in a worsening diplomatic and trade row rooted in wartime history and disagreements over compensation for forced laborers during Japan’s 1910-1945 occupation of Korea.